luigirizzo/netmap/WINDOWS/README.txt

 		netsh int ipv4 show interfaces

 Note that on 64-bit platforms kernel modules should be signed.
-The build script we supply do a Test-sign of the modules, and to load them you should run the Operating System in Test-mode.
+The build script does a Test-sign of the modules, and to load them one should run the Operating System in Test-mode.

 -------------------- BUILD INSTRUCTIONS --------------------